Taumarunui railway station: History

 A new goods shed was built by Johnson Brothers Ltd for £30,000 in 1966.
 The original station was replaced by a two-storey building, officially opened by Prime Minister Robert Muldoon on 10 July 1977.
 The new building housed the Taumuranui C.T.C Train Control room until 1994 when train control was moved to Wellington.
 The new panel that was installed in 1986 controlled from Hamilton to Marton and featured in the 1988 Destinations production by NZR.
 When the electrification was installed on the N.I.M.T, a new lineside telephone system was installed that connected to the Taumuranui C.T.C room.
 In 2016 the sidings to the north of the station were used to stable 110 former Auckland trains, displaced by electrification.
+They were removed in 2025.

 Services

 Night Limited, New Plymouth Night Express, Scenic Daylight, Silver Star, Silver Fern, Blue Streak, Northerner and Overlander all stopped at the station.
 On Friday 21 January 1983 the last passenger train ran between New Plymouth and Taumarunui.
 The station closed on 25 June 2012, when the passenger stop was dropped from the Northern Explorers schedule, except for pre-booked groups of 10+.
 The stop was reinstated from 4 December 2022.